 She added: “There’s a lot of conversations: do you start at the Crimean War, or do you start later?
 I mean there’s too much story, unless I literally did commit until I am 63.”

 When is Victoria back on TV?

-As of July 2019, ITV says there is no further news on the show’s future.
+According to ITV, there is no further news on whether Victoria will get a fourth season or not.
 We’ll let you know as soon as we have any updates.